-Quiz Rules
+Exam Rules

-Check your syllabus for other rules related to guizzes and exams.
+Check your syllabus for other rules related to quizzes and exams.
 Examples:

-- Quizzes will be administered as described in the course schedule. - Quizzes are closed book, closed notes unless otherwise documented. - Some faculty allow students to blank sheets of paper as scrap paper or a calculator, but you will be required to use your camera to show both sides of paper or calculator when this is allowed.
-If it is not specifically stated in the syllabus, don't bring extra materials. - Quizzes may be taken at a student's home.
-Students must plan to take their quizzes in an environment where other people are not in the room during the quiz. - You are required to pan your camera around the room and your desk and clear it of anything not allowed in the quiz.
+- Exams and quizzes will be administered as described in the course schedule. - Exams and guizzes will be closed book & closed notes, unless otherwise documented. - Some faculty allow students to have blank sheets of paper as scrap paper or a calculator, but you will be required to use your camera to show both sides of paper or calculator when this is allowed.
+If it is not specifically stated in the syllabus, don't bring extra materials. - Exam 2 (final) may be taken at a student's home.
+Students must plan to take their exam in an environment where other people are not in the room during the exam. - You are required to pan your camera around the room and your desk and clear it of anything not allowed in the exam.